wechto/paper/README.md

   This high-level policy predicts intermediate states halfway to the goal using the value function as a reachability metric.
 We don’t require the policy to reach these subgoals explicitly.
 Instead, we use them to define a prior policy, and incorporate this prior into a KL-constrained pi scheme to speed up and reg.

+  :curly_loop: [Discovering Generalizable Skills via Automated Generation of Diverse Tasks](https://arxiv.org/pdf/2106.13935.pdf) :no_mouth:

+  As opposed to prior work on unsupervised discovery of skills which incentivizes the skills to produce different outcomes in the same environment, our method pairs each skill with a unique task produced by a trainable task generator.
+Procedural content generation (PCG).

+   ​